 This is a new course fit for the 21st Century and is a must for anyone who is interested in the present and future state of our planet and its inhabitants.
 Students will build on the knowledge; understanding and expertise gained at GCSE and will investigate the challenges of the natural world and today’s modern society.
-The course has a balance between physical, human and environmental topics with fieldwork and research skills a key feature at AS and A2.
+The course has a balance between physical, human and environmental topics with fieldwork and research skills a key feature.
 Students will develop their decision-making and analytical skills both as an individual and in groups.

 In addition to classroom lessons students will plan and undertake fieldwork locally and nationally and will have an opportunity to take part in a European visit.